ceramicnetwork/docs/docs/protocol/streams/consensus.md

 ### Cross stream ordering

-It’s assumed all timestamp events in a network are committed to the same blockchain, as specified by the `chainId` in the timestamp event.
+It is assumed all timestamp events in a network are committed to the same blockchain, as specified by the `chainId` in the timestamp event.
 The main Ceramic network commits timestamp proofs to the Ethereum blockchain.

 The addition of timestamp events in streams gives some notion of relative global time for all events time-stamped on the same blockchain.
 This allows events across different streams to be globally ordered if a higher-level protocol requires it.
 Ceramic events can also be ordered against transactions and state on the blockchain in which it is timestamped.
 On most secure blockchains you can also reference wall clock time within some reasonable bounds and order events both in and out of the system based on that.